MicrosoftDocs/windows-itpro-docs/store-for-business/troubleshoot-microsoft-store-for-business.md

 ## Troubleshooting Microsoft Store for Business integration with ConfigMgr

-In case of having problems with Microsoft Store for Business integration with ConfigMgr, use the [troubleshooting guide](https://support.microsoft.com/help/4010214/understand-and-troubleshoot-microsoft-store-for-business-integration-w).
+If you encounter any problems when integrating Microsoft Store for Business with ConfigMgr, use the [troubleshooting guide](https://support.microsoft.com/help/4010214/understand-and-troubleshoot-microsoft-store-for-business-integration-w).

 ## Still having trouble?